magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 ```

 For [Alarm widget](/docs/{{docsPrefix}}user-guide/ui/widget-library/#alarm-widget) type it provides the following properties:

- - **alarmSource** - ([Datasource](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/app/shared/models/widget.models.ts#L250)) information about entity for which alarms are fetched, using the following structure:
+- **alarmSource** - ([Datasource](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/app/shared/models/widget.models.ts#L250)) information about entity for which alarms are fetched, it has the following structure:

 ```javascript
     alarmSource = {